top of page

 Gear you'll need

-We will send a very detailed gear list via email once you register, and will have a zoom call to answer any questions.
+We will send a very detailed gear list via email once you register, and will have a zoom call to answer any questions. â€‹

 If you have the basic equipment for backpacking, you have what you need for sea kayaking.
 This time, you won't need the backpack, just the stuff you would normally put in it.
-While weight does not matter as much in sea kayaking, our gear needs to be able to physically fit through the hatch openings of the boat.
+While weight does not matter as much in sea kayaking, size does.
+Our gear needs to be able to physically fit through the hatch openings of the boat.
 This is why backpacking gear is better suited than car camping gear.

 -low profile, backpacking style tent with rain fly that goes to the ground